biw/enwrap/README.md

 //    ^? `{ errorObj: Error, extraData: { userId: number } | undefined, message: string }`
 ```

-### How can I get the errors returns from an Enwrap function?
+### How can I get the errors returned from an Enwrap function?

 You can use the `GetReturnTypeErrors` helper type to get the errors from an Enwrap function.